HealthReact Privacy Policy

 HealthReact is a digital research platform used to support scientific, clinical, public health, behavioural, and health-related studies.
 Depending on the specific study, HealthReact may collect questionnaire data, passive smartphone data, wearable device data, health and fitness data, and other study-related information.

-This Privacy Policy also explains how HealthReact accesses, uses, stores, and shares data obtained from Google APIs, including Google Health API, Fitbit-related data accessible through Google Health API, and other connected health and wearable services where applicable.
+This Privacy Policy also explains how HealthReact accesses, uses, stores, secures, shares, and deletes data obtained from Google APIs, including Google Health API and Fitbit-related data accessible through Google Health API.

 1. Provider information